What is CPVT?

 How we care for CPVT

 The cardiologists at Boston Children’s Hospital have years of experience treating CPVT, as well as other types of complex arrhythmias.
-The Inherited Cardiac Arrhythmia Program at Boston Children’s specializes in family-based services for children with CPVT, including counseling.
+The Center for Cardiovascular Genetics at Boston Children’s specializes in family-based services for children with CPVT, including counseling.